zacharie-li-kao/SOLEY-PV/index.md

 # SOLEY – Solar Cell Simulation Package

 **SOLEY** is a scientific-grade simulation software for modelling the optical and electrical performance of photvoltaic solar cells.
+It does not intend to replace existing packages which use the drift diffusion model, but rather to complement those by offering an alternative approach.

 ### 🟠 Optical Simulation Capabilities
 - Transfer Matrix Method for multilayer optical calculations